 How Can You Tell if You're Ovulating?

-The easiest way to determine whether or not you're ovulating is by looking at cervical secretions.
-More technically, you'd be looking at your discharge.
+One way to determine whether or not you're ovulating is by looking at your vaginal discharge (cervical mucus).

 Usually, this discharge is easy to spot.
 So, if you're trying to tell whether or not you're ovulating, this is one of the easiest methods.